tkachenko/awesome-clubhouse/README.md

 You may create pull request on GitHub 🤖

-Or simply send link to my twitter ( https://twitter.com/tkachenko ) or email andrey@tkachenko.xyz
+Or just send a link to my twitter ( https://twitter.com/tkachenko ) or email andrey@tkachenko.xyz